Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Did you know Belize is home to the world’s only jaguar preserve?
 These endangered beauties can be found if you’re incredibly lucky in Cockscomb Basin (check prices for tours here), though I wouldn’t count on a spotting — there are only 200 of them in this wildlife preserve spanning 150 square miles.
 Still, countless other species call this protected area home, including other wild cats like the ocelot and the adorable jaguarundi.

 For the less patient and less deep-pocketed: if you simply must see a jaguar, the Belize Zoo has a jaguar rehabilitation program that does excellent work.
 I normally don’t support zoos – I find them unethical and cruel – but the Belize Zoo is a notable exception as it houses only A) species native to Belize and B) animals who are not yet able to be released into the wild for health or socialization reasons.
+No polar bears sweating in the humidity here – it’s one of few truly ethical zoos in the world.

 Important Safety Notes: